duffau/recipes/scones/recipe.md

 - Roll out in 2-3 cm thickness
 - Punch out scones
 - Preferably don't use left over dough after punching out (will be less flaky)
-- Brush with melted butter, olive oile, egg-wash og milk
+- Brush with melted butter, olive oile, egg-wash or milk
 - Bake at $180^{\circ}$C for 15 minutes